alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

 * The Prolog implementation I'm using is [Scryer Prolog](https://www.scryer.pl/), a modern Prolog implementation that emphasizes standards and formal correctness.
 The creator, Markus Triska, has a terrific online book, ["The Power of Prolog,"](https://www.metalevel.at/prolog) and accompanying [YouTube channel](https://www.youtube.com/@ThePowerOfProlog) that has soundtracked my breakfast for weeks.
 * Scryer Prolog is also designed to encourage more constructs that [preserve logical completeness and monotonicity](https://www.youtube.com/watch?v=6G-3DqyJ_l8), which means I'm not really supposed to use the `\+/2` or `->/2` predicates.
 I couldn't really figure out how to express what I wanted with the replacements offered, though.
 Happy to edit if anyone wants to help.
 * Also, [on Markus' website](https://www.metalevel.at/): "My goal is to provide programs that work as intended, reliably and conveniently, with zero surprises.
 Programs that you can run for multiple decades without any issues such as crashes, resource leaks or other unexpected behaviour."
 This guy and I have some [similar interests!](@/talks/building-the-hundred-year-web-service.md)
-* I did [some fun metaprogrogramming](https://github.com/alexpetros/prologdex/blob/6fd8d2ed1e7f9e35f36b76dd60bd2535f70f5164/scripts/generate-dex.js) to get all the data into Prolog predicates using the [Pokemon Showdown](https://github.com/smogon/pokemon-showdown) NodeJS API.
+* I did [some fun metaprogrogramming](https://github.com/alexpetros/prologdex/blob/6fd8d2ed1e7f9e35f36b76dd60bd2535f70f5164/scripts/generate-dex.js) to get all the data into Prolog predicates using the [Pokémon Showdown](https://github.com/smogon/pokemon-showdown) NodeJS API.
+* Yes, putting the accent on the "e" everywhere but the code blocks was very annoying.